How to Fund Your Business with Self-Directed IRA Investors

 Be careful to avoid prohibited transactions.
 For example, you cannot invest your retirement money with close family members.
 If an error occurs, an investor will have their ENTIRE ACCOUNT DISTRIBUTED.
 Don’t make this mistake.

 You may also be subject to an Unrelated Business Income Tax.
 A UBIT applies to an IRA when it receives business income.
+Learn more from our previous article about the UBIT.

 Generally, IRA’s and 401k’s don’t pay tax on gains because they’re considered investment income.
 When you wander outside of standard investments, such as mutual funds and annuities, you may find yourself in the cold wilderness outside of investment income parameters.
 UBITs are very costly at 39.6% of $12,000 of taxable income.
 That’s steep.